lester51/teneo-node-script/README.md

 - Login using `Email and Password` or `Access Token`
 - Real-time balance monitoring
 - Express server for status monitoring
-- Multiple Account faming using your Access Tokens. check the .env_multi,
+- Multiple Account faming using your Access Tokens. check the .env_multiacc_example
+- Referal Farming (check the .env_example on format)

 ## Prerequisites